-Most disputes between park homeowners and site owners can be dealt with by the Tribunal.
+As a last resort, a dispute between a park homeowner and the site owner can be dealt with by the Tribunal.
 This includes disputes about pitch fees, the express terms of an agreement and the written statement.
-For guidance and application forms, see the relevant Tribunal website.
+Tribunal decisions are legally binding.